Carers Support Assessments

 There are a number of options available for you to choose how the support you need is provided.
 Direct Payments are available to people who have been assessed as requiring a care package.
 You can find more information on the Personal Budgets webpages

-For more information on carer support services, including accessible and supported holidays for disabled people/and carers visit the Darlington Carers Support Service website [external link]
+For more information on carer support services, including accessible and supported holidays for disabled people/and carers visit the Darlington Carers Support website [external link]

 If you have an Individual Carers Support Assessment, you may be able to receive support in your own right as a carer (Carers Services).
 It is important to remember that the type of support that can be provided will depend on your particular needs.